nrinaudo/workshop-finch/README.md

 git checkout start
 ```

+It might also be useful to have the [slides](https://nrinaudo.github.io/workshop-finch/) open in a browser window.

 Ideally, attendants would have pre-loaded the project in their IDE or editor of choice (we recommend Emacs + Ensime).